 Skipping training and expecting adoption

-McKinsey found that while 48% of employees say training is their top priority, nearly half receive minimal or no training.
+McKinsey found 48% of employees say training is their top priority.
+Yet nearly half receive minimal or no training.
 Then leaders wonder why adoption stalls.

 You can't hand someone a new tool and expect mastery.
 Learning takes time and support.